-Today the estate is managed by Jean-Henry d’Orglandes (shown below, next to a print of the first Baron de Ravignan) and his wife Christine along with her brother Baron Louis de Ravignan.
+Today the estate is managed by Jean-Henry d’Orglandes and his wife, Christine, along with her brother, Baron Louis de Ravignan.
 The chai stands between the impressive château and a 16th-century church.
 It has recently been expanded to house nearly 300 barrels.
 The area is cool and well-ventilated which helps promote oxidation.

-Wood comes from both trees grown on the property and the Limousin forest.
-Ten to fifteen new barrels are made by Bartholomo each year after being air-dried for seven full years.
-Such quantities of oak insure good color and tannin dosage.
+Wood comes from trees both grown on the property and from the Limousin forest.
+Ten to fifteen new barrels are made each year after being air-dried for seven full years.
+Such quantities of oak ensure good color and tannin dosage.
 Barrels are racked once a year and monitored frequently.

-Ravignan has tremendous respect within the armagnac region.
-The distillation at a low degree ensures lots of fruit, new oak gives wonderful structure, and long aging insures a natural concentration of flavors.
-A large array of subtle flavors always weave their way in and out of the glass, and their armagnacs normally receive top marks in important French magazines like Gault-Millau and Revue des Vins de France.
+Ravignan garners tremendous respect within the Armagnac region.
+The distillation at a low degree ensures lots of fruit, new oak gives wonderful structure, and long aging creates a natural concentration of flavors.
+A large array of subtle flavors always weave their way in and out of the glass, and the distillates often receive top marks in notable French magazines like Gault-Millau and Revue des Vins de France.

 View Producer Site